transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * admins can refresh remote user details
 * admins can set a default emoji for likes/reactions
 * the PWA icon matches the instance icon
+* deleted custom emoji are automatically removed from Drive